UX Design - Design System - User Research - UI Design

 - Greater stakeholder confidence in the long-term scalability of the platform

-Most importantly, the digital ecosystem shifted from fragmented content delivery to a coherent, user-centered experience.
+Most importantly, the digital ecosystem shifted from fragmented content to a user-centered experience.